appacademy/campus-hybrid-setup/macos-setup.md

 ```

 > If you are running the Big Sur version of macOS and are unable to install Ruby version 2.5.1, try installing version 2.5.8 instead!
+> If installing rails is throwing an error, try running `brew install shared-mime-info` and trying again.

 ### PostgreSQL & SQLite